 - Processed foods made of apples do not provide the same if any, health and nutrition benefits.

 - Learn all about how to use apples optimally here in my video.

-The rich and deeply red color of beets and their juice gives us a clue about what they help to support — this being our blood.
-Beets help to purify, cleanse and enrich the blood and liver, optimize function of our lymphatic system, enhance digestion and flush out toxins from the body.
-The healing, detox and health properties of beets include powerful antioxidant, anti-inflammatory, vascular-protective and anti-cancer effects.
-Beets are a great source of many vitamins and minerals, including manganese, potassium, folate and vitamin C.
+The rich and deep red color of beets and their juice gives us a clue about what they help to support — this being our blood.
+Beets help to purify, cleanse, and enrich the blood and liver, optimize the function of our lymphatic system, enhance digestion, and flush out toxins from the body.
+The healing, detox, and health properties of beets include powerful antioxidant, anti-inflammatory, vascular-protective and anti-cancer effects.
+Beets are a great source of many vitamins and minerals, including manganese, potassium, folate, and vitamin C.